jayesh-cmd/jayesh-cmd/README.md

 # Jayesh Vishwakarma 🎧
-MCA student and AI/ML Intern exploring the intersection of Generative AI and robust backend systems.
+AI/ML Intern exploring the intersection of Generative AI and robust backend systems.
 Grinding LeetCode and making tech videos for JeyScript.

 ## 🌐 Socials: